Automotive industry in New Zealand: 1964 Steel Brothers

 Manufacturers like Toyota were unable to establish their own assembly plants because New Zealand's import licensing system granted licences by marque to existing franchise holders.
 So Toyota was obliged to buy the licence holders.

-In February 1977 Toyota acquired from Challenge a 20% stake in Consolidated Motor Distributors, which now controlled Campbell Motor Industries in Thames, and in May 1979 CMD was renamed Toyota New Zealand Limited.
+In February 1977 Toyota acquired from Challenge a 20 percent stake in Consolidated Motor Distributors, which now controlled Campbell Motor Industries in Thames, and in May 1979 CMD was renamed Toyota New Zealand.
 Purchase from the New Zealand shareholders was completed in June 1992.
 Toyota also acquired Steel Motor Assemblies and renamed it Toyota New Zealand Christchurch.

 Steel Brothers also made and exported Lotus Seven sports cars from 1973 to 1979.
 Prototypes of a replacement car were made but did not enter production.

 Though changes of regulations had begun in 1978 New Zealand's long-distance internal transport system was transformed in 1983 when New Zealand Railways Corporation' long-haul freight monopoly was removed.
-Steelbro having built more than 5,000 truck cabs and bodies in the previous ten years elected to concentrate on their trailers and semi-trailers.
+Steelbro having built more than 5,000 truck cabs and bodies in the previous ten years elected to concentrate on trailers and semi-trailers.